 - When the AquaTru system breaks, that’s it, your money goes down the drain.

-- Enough leak reports about the AquaTru system to warrant concern.
+- Enough leaking issues with the AquaTru system to warrant concern.

 - Customer service complaints about AquaTru giving canned responses to inquiries.